sjwines/hourofai/forest/forest1.md

 ---

-When you're ready, click **Done** to return to the skillmap and go to the next level where you'll add the 🔥🔥🔥.
+When you're ready, click **Done** to return to the skillmap and go to the next level where you'll add your other sprites!.

 ```blockconfig.global
 let myDrone = sprites.create(img`